-This course requires one or more of your quizzes/exams in MyCourses to be virtually proctored.
+This course requires one or more of your quizzes/exams in the Learning Management System (LMS) to be virtually proctored.
 Proctoring will be conducted using an online proctoring service called LockDown Browser & Respondus Monitor.
 You DO NOT need to create an account or schedule an appointment.
 Your quizzes will be accessible on the dates your instructor has set for you to take them.
 To take a LockDown Browser & Respondus Monitor quiz, you will need the following: a computer, a working webcam/microphone, your ID, and a stable internet connection.

-Check out LockDown Browser & Respondus Monitor Support for Test-Takers and What is Respondus Lockdown Browser to learn more or for technical assistance.
+Check out LockDown Browser & Respondus Monitor Support for Test-Takers to learn more or for technical assistance.